 Stating that past performance does not guarantee future performance is a standard investment line.
 However, imperfect as it is, past performance is the only thing we have as an investing guide.

 The Monday Morning Millionaire Program was designed to offer compressed investment convictions.
 Over the last two decades, the program has outperformed over 90% of portfolios, including professionally managed ones.

 The program does not provide any investment advice or endorsements.

-With fewer than 400 words, members can read our posts in less than five minutes.
+With fewer than 500 words, members can read this post in less than five minutes.
 Following and studying the links imbedded in these posts would take longer.
 How members manage a post depends on their level of interest and investing knowledge.